Make Sense

 Kentish Town Health Centre

-Through Local Giving’s ‘Magic Little Grants’ we were able to fund four ‘Make Sense’ workshops for 12 participants at Kentish Town Health Centre, part of the James Wigg GP Practice.
+Through Local Giving’s ‘Magic Little Grants’, we funded four ‘Make Sense’ workshops for 12 participants at Kentish Town Health Centre, part of the James Wigg GP Practice.

-Having spent the previous few weeks working three-dimensionally, this series of workshops focused on print-making and included paper marbling, foam block printing, stencilling symbols and nature printing.
-The workshops notably embodied bright colours through the use of flourescent dyes and inks.
-While during the symbol making workshop we engaged in fascinating conversation driven by variety of cultures present in the room, including 4 different religions.
+Having spent the previous few weeks exploring three-dimensional art, this series focused on printmaking techniques like paper marbling, foam block printing, stenciling symbols, and nature printing.
+The workshops were characterized by vibrant colors achieved through fluorescent dyes and inks.
+During the symbol-making workshop, we engaged in fascinating conversations sparked by the diverse cultures and four different religions represented among the participants.

 Being involved in creative expression at the James Wigg has been beneficial for Raj.
 It is well organised with good energy.
 Melissa is attentive and helpful.
 And is great at working through the process and progression of Raj’s dementia.
 People engage, move, share and laugh.
 Ewa